nocalhost/nocalhost.github.io/docs/guides/develop-service.md

 ### DevMode Process

-When entering DevMoe will do the following:
+When entering DevMoe, Nocalhost will do the following things:

 1. **Replace Pods** according to your [`replacing port` configurations](../config/config-dev-devcontainer#configuration)
 2. **Forward ports** according to your [`port-forwarding` configurations](../config/config-dev-portforward)